-- Electric Vehicle Car Sharing: In 2023, EWEB continued to partner with Forth, a non-profit organization supporting vehicle electrification to implement an electric car sharing program called GoForth CarShare in Eugene.
+- Electric Vehicle Car Sharing: In 2024, EWEB continued to partner with Forth, a non-profit organization supporting vehicle electrification to implement an electric car sharing program called GoForth CarShare in Eugene.
 Forth offers similar programs throughout Oregon.
 The goal of the GoForth CarShare program is to provide access to affordable all-electric cars to test drive and use for errands, shopping, or appointments.
 Working in connection with St. Vincent de Paul, Lane Transit District, and the City of Eugene, EWEB and Forth provided three car share vehicles, including one at an affordable housing site to offer low-cost electric mobility and charging.
 The first 4-hour ride with GoForth CarShare is free.
-Recurring rentals are \$4/hour.
-See the table below for program-to-date usage information.
-The program launched in 2022 and data below runs through end of January 2024.
-EWEB plans to expand the electric vehicle car sharing program throughout 2024. - Electric Mobility Community Grants: Grants can be up to \$25,000 and can be awarded to tax-exempt, academic, or public institutions in the Eugene community.
-In 2023, eight grants were awarded see table below for selected entities.
+Recurring rentals are \$5/hour. - Electric Mobility Community Grants: Grants can be up to \$30,000 and can be awarded to tax-exempt, academic, or public institutions in the Eugene community.
+In 2024, five grants were awarded see table below for selected entities.
 Special consideration was given to projects that advanced electric mobility in underserved communities or with a defined equity component to their program, including areas without ample access to public charging. - Electric Bicycle Rebates: EWEB offers a \$300 e-bike incentive to increase access to more affordable, zero-emission electric bikes and support our community's commitment to transportation electrification, and active transportation options.
+In 2024, EWEB